Hillsong Global Project

-The Hillsong Global Project is a project by Hillsong Music working with various Hillsong Church campuses around the world, along with international worship ministries to create nine albums in nine different languages—Spanish, Portuguese, Korean, Mandarin, Indonesian, German, French, Swedish and Russian—featuring Hillsong songs.
+The Hillsong Global Project is an initiative by Hillsong Music working with various Hillsong Church campuses around the world, along with international worship ministries to create nine albums in nine different languages.

+These languages include Spanish, Portuguese, Korean, Mandarin, Indonesian, German, French, Swedish and Russian—featuring Hillsong songs.

 The albums were released on 18 September 2012.
-All albums contain "Go" except for Global Project Español, which features "You Deserve" instead, and each album has different track listing.
+All albums contain "Go" except for Global Project Español, which features "You Deserve" instead, and each album has a different track listing.

 List of albums

 Global Project Deutsch

 Global Project Deutsch is the German-language version recorded with Hillsong Church Konstanz and Düsseldorf.

 Global Project Español

 Global Project Français

 Global Project Français is the French-language version recorded by Hillsong Church Paris.

 Global Project Indonesia

 Global Project Indonesia is the Indonesian-language version recorded with JPCC Worship.

 Global Project Português

 Global Project Português is the Brazilian Portuguese version recorded with Diante do Trono released on CanZion Brasil.

 Global Project Svenska

 Global Project Svenska is the Swedish-language version recorded by Hillsong Church Stockholm.